operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 ## The Inevitability Thesis: Why Change Is Guaranteed

 The market research conclusively validates both the scope of the ERP crisis and the inevitability of the transition to AGI-native solutions.
 Organizations face a simple choice: lead the transition and capture competitive advantages, or follow after competitors have already established dominant positions.

+The success of Manus AI and Suna demonstrates that the technology is mature and the market is ready.
+However, both solutions are general-purpose platforms that lack the domain-specific intelligence required for enterprise-critical business operations.
+This validates our thesis that the market needs ERP-specific AGI solutions that understand business complexity, regulatory requirements, and industry workflows.

 The transition isn't a matter of preference—it's a matter of survival.
 Organizations that continue operating with legacy ERP systems will face the same fate as companies that refused to adopt internet-based operations in the 1990s.
 The question isn't whether change will happen, but which organizations will drive the change and which will be victims of it.